gdharris1000/taxonomy_bulk_delete/README.md

-# Taxonomy Bulk Delete Module For Drupal 8 / 9
+# Taxonomy Bulk Delete Drupal Module

 ## About

 This module allows the user to perform a bulk deletion of all vocabulary from a chosen taxonomy term.

+### Compatibility

+This module will work with Drupal 8 or 9.

 ## Installation